Implication of nano-Hertz stochastic gravitational wave background on ultralight axion particles: The axion cloud and gravitational atom from superradiance around Kerr black hole

-\textit{\textbf{The axion cloud and gravitational atom from superradiance around Kerr black hole.}}--- From general relativity, the Penrose process~\cite{Penrose:1969pc} can naturally form the axion cloud around the Kerr BHs since there exists an ergosphere between the static limit surface and the event horizon.
+From general relativity, the BH superradiant process~\cite{Penrose:1969pc, zeld, Starobinsky:1973aij, Detweiler:1980uk} can naturally form the axion cloud around the Kerr BH since there exists an ergosphere between the static limit surface and the event horizon.
 From quantum field theory, the axion field is described by the Klein-Gordon equation in the Kerr metric.
-Matching radial solutions at infinity (confluent hypergeometric function) and the event horizon (hypergeometric function) together, it occurs exponential growth solution when the Compton length is larger than the BH size~\cite{Detweiler:1980uk,Dolan:2007mj}.
-The axion cloud extracts energy and angular momentum from the Kerr BH.
-Similar to the atom, the BH and its axion cloud can form the so-called gravitational atom.
-Once the gravitational atom is formed, various types of GW signals can be produced from axions annihilating to gravitons or transitions between different energy levels of the gravitational atom.
+After solving this equation, one can obtain the frequency eigenvalues.
+It is shown that the frequency of the axion field has a positive imaginary part, which leads to an exponential growth solution when the Compton wavelength of axion particle is comparable with the BH size~\cite{Detweiler:1980uk,Dolan:2007mj}.
+And if their initial spin is greater than the critical value that triggers the superradiant process, the axion cloud extracts energy and angular momentum from the Kerr BH.
+The GA, similar to the hydrogen atom, consisting of the condensed axion cloud and BH can be generated.
+And axions can occupy different energy levels of the GA to form bound states.
+Once the GA is formed, various types of GW signals~\cite{Brito:2015oca,Arvanitaki:2014wva,Arvanitaki:2016qwi,Hannuksela:2018izj,Baryakhtar:2017ngi,Dev:2016hxv,Xie:2022uvp} can be produced from axions annihilating to gravitons or transitions between different energy levels of the GA.

-The GWs from axion clouds around the SMBHs could contribute to the signal of nano-Hertz SGWB, which is detectable through PTA experiments, as shown in Fig.~\ref{sc}.
-There distribute a large number of SMBHs in our Universe.
-And if their initial spin is greater than the critical value that triggers the superradiant process, the gravitational atoms consisting of the condensed axion cloud and SMBH can be generated.
-Further, the axion transition from an excited energy level to a ground energy level is possible through the GW radiation.
-If the occupation numbers of the levels are sufficiently large, the GW effect could be detectable.
-We find that the energy-level transition process naturally generates SGWB falling in the nano-Hertz frequency band.
-Therefore, the SGWB observation can help to explore the ultralight axion DM.
+If the occupation numbers of the energy levels are sufficiently large, the GW effect could be detectable.
+In our Universe, there distributes a large number of super-massive black holes (SMBHs).
+The axion transitions around the SMBHs could contribute to the signal of nano-Hertz SGWB, which is detectable through PTA experiments, as shown in Fig.~\ref{sc}.
+It is worth noticing that the SGWB from energy-level transition is not monochromatic due to the fact that the astrophysical SMBHs could have a wide mass range.
+Meanwhile, the SGWB observation might help to explore the ultralight axion DM.